JonathanDou/Games/Pong/README.txt

-my remake of the classic Pong Game.
+my remake of the classic Pong game.

 Now in Color!